 How to Use a Stud Finder Properly (and Why It Lies)

+Right, here’s the thing.
 Stud finders don’t actually find studs.
-They detect density changes behind a wall surface, and they interpret those changes.
+They detect density changes behind a wall surface and interpret those changes.
 A copper pipe reads as a stud.
-A 2.5 mm twin-and-earth electrical cable reads as a stud.
-A noggin (the horizontal timber blocking) reads as a vertical stud if you hold the tool sideways.
-The cheap ones are calibrated for US drywall (12.7 mm) and US stud spacing (16 inch / 406 mm), and Aussie homes are 10 mm Gyprock with studs at 450 or 600 mm centres — so they often miss the 600 mm members on a first sweep.
+A 2.5 mm cable reads as a stud.
+A noggin (horizontal timber blocking) reads as a vertical stud if you hold the tool sideways.
+Cheap ones are calibrated for US drywall (12.7 mm) and US stud spacing (16 inch / 406 mm).
+Aussie homes are 10 mm Gyprock with studs at 450 or 600 mm centres — they miss the 600 mm members on a first sweep often as not.
+I drill alot and I’ve never put a hole in a pipe or cable.
+Not because I have a fancy stud finder (though I do) — it’s the calibration ritual and the cross-check.
+Here’s the ritual.

 What you’ll need